 All pre-admission courses must consist of at least 3 semester credit hours with the exception of Medical Terminology.
 For those enrolled at institutions that use a quarter credit hour system, quarter credit hours will be converted to semester credit hours as follows: five (5) quarter hours = three (3) semester hours.

 Each pre-admission course must be successfully completed within the 5 or 10 years prior to the August 1st portfolio submission deadline.
 [Refer to chart above].
-All pre-admission courses must fall within this timeframe.
-There are no exceptions and no waivers.
+All pre-admission course work must fall within this timeframe.

 Anatomy & Physiology may be taken as separate Anatomy and Physiology courses or as part of Anatomy & Physiology I and Anatomy & Physiology II.
 A substantial portion of these courses must focus on humans and encompass virtually all body systems.
 Taking a lab with these courses is required.
 One may either take separate courses in Anatomy and Physiology or 2 semesters of a combined Anatomy/Physiology course.
 If taking Anatomy & Physiology I and Anatomy & Physiology II, these should be taken at the same institution.
 Contact us at firstname.lastname@example.org if the Anatomy and Physiology courses do not fit into the notes above.

 Neuroanatomy must have the course focus on the structures and functions of the human brain.
 This course is often found in Biology and/or Psychology programs.
 If a lab is offered in conjunction with this course it must be taken for the course to be considered complete.
 Contact us at email@example.com if a Neuroanatomy course does not fit into the notes above.